jsenv/jsenv-server/readme.md

 ## stoppedPromise

-`stoppedPromise` is a promise resolved with a reason when server is stopped.
+`stoppedPromise` exists to know when server is stopped.
+It is a promise resolved with same `reason` as [stoppedCallback](#stoppedCallback) when server is stopped.

-`stoppedPromise` exists because server can be stopped by code that you don't control.
-For instance when [stopOnSIGINT](#stopOnSIGINT) parameter is enabled.